-- Go on a Inner City Walking tour
+- Go on a Inner City Walking Tour

 Where to stay in Durban:

-This cool backpackers got a room for every type of traveller: dorms, private rooms and even premium rooms.
+Curiosity Backpackers got a room for every type of traveller: dorms, private rooms and even premium rooms.
 Yoga on the beach, rooftop braai, pub crawl… at Curiosity there is always something going on.
 You want to take it more easy – no problem.
 Just get a good book and chill in the lounge or the courtyard.

 For everyone that is looking for a different kind of accommodation, here you can find the best deals for Durban: